 The Case that Changed the Process of Surrogacy

 Just as gestational surrogacy was taking off, a traditional surrogate initiated a legal battle that would last two years.
 This case was known as the “Baby M Case.”
 The traditional surrogate initially refused to give up the baby after her birth, which sparked a legal battle in the New Jersey court system.
 The final decision was that the traditional, biological surrogate mother had some rights to the child.
 While the intended parents were given full custody, the surrogate was given visitation rights.

 The “Baby M. case” was critical in the history of surrogacy.
 This case singlehandedly changed laws surrounding surrogacy across the US and caused surrogacy specialists and intended parents to begin to prefer gestational surrogacy over traditional surrogacy to avoid these legal entanglements.

 The Future of Surrogacy

-The concept of surrogacy and the technology involved is becoming more and more developed every day.
-In 2016, a 67-year-old grandmother gave birth to her own grandchild.
-This surrogate is the oldest on record.
-Recently, a new development for sperm has allowed HIV positive men to be sperm donors without passing on the disease to their children.
-This development is significant in the history of surrogacy because HIV positive men with a low enough viral load can now use surrogates and their own sperm.
+The concept of surrogacy and the history of surrogacy technology involved have been evolving rapidly over time.
+In 2016, a remarkable milestone was achieved when a 67-year-old grandmother gave birth to her own grandchild, making her the oldest recorded surrogate.
+More recently, a groundbreaking development in sperm technology has allowed HIV positive men to become sperm donors without transmitting the disease to their children.
+This breakthrough is a significant advancement in the history of surrogacy, enabling HIV positive men with a low enough viral load to use surrogacy and their own sperm.